bertomartin/git-recipes/content/04-working-with-branches.md

     ~/waterbug $ cat .git/HEAD
     ref: refs/heads/docs

 The `.git/HEAD` file is used by Git to track the currently checked out branch -- although, as we have seen in our previous example with the "detached HEAD state" this is not necessarily always a branch.
 Because `HEAD` currently points at the `docs` branch, any new commit we would now create, would record the tip of `docs` as its parent commit.
-Or, in simper terms, any commit right now would be made on the `docs` branch.
+Or, in simpler terms, any commit made right now would be made on the `docs` branch.

 One might wonder why Git would not simply record a commit object in the `HEAD` file, as branches do.
 To explain why it doesn't, imagine the following scenario.
 You have the `master` branch currently checked out, and you want to start working on documentation.
 You create the new `docs` branch using `git branch docs` and you add the README file, as we have in the example.
 What would happen if you make a new commit?
 Had Git only recorded the current commit as `HEAD`, there would be no way for Git to know if the new commit was to advance the `master` branch or the `docs` branch, as they both point at the same commit object.
 Only by explicitly listing the current branch in `.git/HEAD`, is Git able to tell which branch to advance.
 Therefore, we can conclude that making a new commit does two things: